HIP-1195: Hiero hooks and an application to allowances

 /// the presence of additional context encoded by the transaction

-/// payer in the extra args.
+/// payer in the extra calldata.

 /// @param context The context of the hook call